dantsub/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## mv [[:upper:]]* /tmp/u

-This is Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+This is for Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

+## rm *~

+This is for Create a script that deletes all files in the current working directory that end with the character ~.

 ##